yharigaya/classifygxt-paper/README.md

 Jason L. Stein,
 Michael I. Love\*,
 William Valdar\*.
-"Bayesian model selection for classifying gene-by-treatment interactions on molecular count phenotypes."
+"Probabilistic classification of gene-by-treatment interactions on molecular count phenotypes."
 (\* These authors contributed equally to this work.)

 The ClassifyGxT software is available from <https://github.com/yharigaya/classifygxt>.